 The auditor typically assesses the factory’s conditions by interviewing workers and management staff, reviewing documents, and conducting a walkthrough of the facility.

 Supplier Ethical Data Exchange (Sedex) is a non-profit membership organization dedicated to improving ethical business practices in global supply chains.

 Sedex’s factory audit standard is known as the Sedex Members Ethical Trade Audit (SMETA).
 SMETA audits are one of the most common factory audit standards in the world—Sedex currently boasts over 50,000 members.

 SMETA audits are more detailed in some respects than SA8000 audits.
 Basically, SMETA has two audit frameworks: a 2-pillar audit and a 4-pillar audit.
 All SMETA audits include the following elements:

 - Universal rights covering the United Nations Guiding Principles (UNGP)

 The 4-pillar audit includes all the above checks in addition to the following two modules:

 - Environment (extended) – this pillar replaces the shortened version above.

 - Business ethics

 The Business Social Compliance Initiative (BSCI) is a leading supply chain management system that supports companies to drive social compliance and improvements within the factories and farms in their global supply chains.
-BSCI implements the principle international labour standards protecting workers’ rights such as International Labor Organization (ILO) conventions and declarations, the United Nations (UN) Guiding Principles on Business and Human Rights and guidelines for multinational enterprises of the Organization for Economic Co-operation and Development (OECD).
+BSCI implements the principle of international labor standards protecting workers’ rights such as International Labor Organization (ILO) conventions and declarations, the United Nations (UN) Guiding Principles on Business and Human Rights, and guidelines for multinational enterprises of the Organization for Economic Co-operation and Development (OECD).

 amfori BSCI (Business Social Compliance Initiative) is one of the fundamental protocols for social audits chosen by companies worldwide.